Jehane Noujaim is an Academy Award nominated director and has won the Directors Guild Award twice.

 With Karim Amer she directed The Vow, a documentary series revolving around the cult NXIVM.

-Noujaim’s latest film The Square follows a group of activists as they risk their lives in the uprising that ousted Mubarak only to face further threats under the transitional military regime.
+Noujaim’s Oscar nominated film The Square (2013) won the audience award at both Sundance and Toronto.
+The Square is an on-the-ground account of the Egyptian revolution and its aftermath which follows a group of activists as they risk their lives in the uprising that ousted Mubarak only to face further threats under the transitional military regime.

 She directed the animated feature The Breadwinner (2017), which was executive produced with Angelina Jolie and nominated for a 2018 Academy Award.